DDuijker/Swiping-App/frontend/app/info.md

 # app

 Contains the app's navigation, which is file-based.
 The file structure of the app directory determines the app's navigation.

-The app has two routes defined by two files: app/(tabs)/index.tsx and app/(tabs)/explore.tsx.
-The layout file in app/(tabs)/_layout.tsx sets up the tab navigator.